 "Most of the time, writing is hard work."

 Gabrielle had never quite given up on the dream of being a published author, so she enrolled in her Masters degree at the University of Canberra.
-It was there that she wrote the earliest drafts of Forgetting Charlie, and realised just how terrible the two other novellas she had written were.
+It was there that she wrote the earliest drafts of her first YA novel, and realised just how terrible the two other novellas she had written were.
 She also received lots of practical training in what she knew to be the second rule of writing: after you've written something, edit and rewrite.
 The editing process continued long after she graduated, with the help of friends, colleagues, editors and writing groups.

 These days, Gabrielle snatches her weekly writing time when her youngest daughter is napping and her older children are at school and preschool.
 She's often found with a dog at her feet.
 Gabrielle is an outgoing sort who does most of her talking online under various pseudonyms, user names, and occasionally her real name.
 You might know her on an internet forum somewhere.
 Her favourite is scribophile, a writing community that has proven invaluable in getting her this far.

 What you need while writing - company that doesn't interrupt!